Best Ways to Save Money on a 2022 Disney World Vacation

 Save money by bringing your own rain ponchos.

 After being caught in a sudden downpour on one trip, I decided to get smart on our next trip.
 I ordered this pack of ten rain panchos that are densely wrapped individually so you can easily tuck them into a diaper bag or purse.

-And guess what — it started pouring, and we sucked it up and spent $27 on three ponchos for five people to try to share.
-Dum dum de dum.
+And guess what — it started pouring one day, and we sucked it up and spent $27 on three ponchos for five people to try to share.

 Don’t make our mistakes.
 Order your rain ponchos now!